SiloCityLabs/esp32-airtap/Readme.md

 This revision of Gen 1 has an aligment issue.
 When installed you should only use two left screws to secure the PCB.
 The right screws will not align with the holes.
 Also includes individual fan control with two PWM outputs.

 [ESPHome Configuration](Airtap-Tx/Gen-1/esphome-config-rev1.md)

+This includes a font that needs to be downloaded and placed in the same directory as your configuration file.
+You can download the font file [here](https://font.download/font/arial)

 #### Pinout: